 - CPR and First Aid Certification is available through STCC.
 Information can be found through Workforce Development, Health Care Training at: www.stcc.edu/wt

 - Bloodborne Pathogen Policy: Dental Assisting Students provide services in the oral cavity where they come in contact with blood and saliva.
 Although diseases may be encountered, research indicates risks are negligible when optimal infection control is practiced.
+It is required that all students complete the Hepatitis-B vaccine prior to treating patients.

 - Additional Costs:Dental assisting students must purchase a kit which is non-refundable and is comprised of essential materials and supplies.
 In addition, other expenses will be required as the academic year progresses.